 Freshly painted cabinets with paint can transform your kitchen and will cost much less than replacing an old one.
 Before you decide to start, in any case, check the condition of your cabinets.

-If they are made of chipboard, which is deformed and rotted, even good painting will not be able to hide the flaws.
+If they are made of chipboard, which is deformed and rotted, even a good painting will not be able to hide the flaws.
 Rugged wooden cabinets, on the other hand, can be greatly improved with a fresh coat of paint.

 How Many Coats of Paint on Cabinets?